swarmflow/swarmflow/docs/design.md

 Goal: To provide a general working guideline of how this prroject will be designed and developed.
 If you are a contributor, please follow this guideline.
 And ask in the Discord if you have any questions.

 ## Definitions
-### Admin UI
-A basic chatbot that sends commands to the CEO agent and displays the results in a sideview.

-Here's a link to the UI Design on [figma](https://www.figma.com/design/VVl8IncPD55ZAiSxOUpQpw/Untitled?node-id=0-1&t=RpbAfxyAiq57S7Az-1)

 ### CEO Agent
 An LLM agent that is responsible for querying the database and modifying the database and middleware.